Hand holding a white Senior Off-Season pass.

 Camping rules

-The pass holder must be camping and present at the site to receive a discount.
+The pass holder must be the registered Occupant and present at the site to receive a discount.
 The pass is only valid for the person it is issued to.
 The pass must be valid and physically with you during your visit.
 Be prepared to provide photo ID.

 All camping discounts and associated benefits are limited to the site the pass holder is camping in.
 Discounts and fee reductions are limited to 1 campsite or moorage site per night.